A Car Accident Lawyer Fighting for Rockville’s Injured Drivers

 Whiplash occurs when your neck is suddenly whipped or jerked out of its normal range of motion.
 When you are the driver or a passenger in a car, your body is moving forward with the speed of the vehicle.
 An impact from another vehicle will stop that forward motion and transmit those forces into your body.
 Your neck is often whipped forward and backward as it tries to stabilize your head during the turmoil of the crash.

-This whipping motion can strain and tear the ligaments and muscles in your neck and shoulders causing you pain and discomfort and in some cases limiting your range of motion.
-The jerking movement might also lead to concussion if the brain impacts the skull during the event.
+This whipping motion can strain and tear the ligaments and muscles in your neck and shoulders causing you pain and discomfort, and in some cases, limiting your range of motion.
+The jerking movement might also lead to a concussion if the brain impacts the skull during the event.
 You may not experience symptoms for 24 hours or longer after your car accident, so it is important to watch for signs of whiplash induced injury in the first few days following your accident.
 Symptoms include:

 - Stiffness and pain in your neck